Get help now Make a donation

 If a vet or animal welfare organisation believes the animals are at risk of harm, they might take the animals away.
 This can be very upsetting.

-Hoarding and other health problems
+Hoarding and your health

-Hoarding can be a symptom of other physical and mental health problems.
-It's important to know if another health problem is behind hoarding, as this can affect the treatment.
+It's important to know if something else is behind hoarding, as this can affect the treatment.

 Normally, you won't get a diagnosis of hoarding disorder if your hoarding is caused by another health problem.
 Because of this, not all of our information on hoarding might be helpful to you.